jasonbayton/11ty/_src/blog/2026/09/waking-app-generator-apps-with-amapi-role-support.md

 If you manage devices with an AMAPI EMM, generate one with the toggle enabled, assign it a role, and watch the device sort itself out on its own.

 As always, [let me know](/contact/) if you run into anything, or if this unlocks a use case I haven't thought of.
+Likewise, if you feel there's a usecase for enabling role support on Documents, Kiosk, or Webapp..
+I'm open to hearing why.